Frequently Asked Questions

 Can I use my own AI provider with Novyx Vault?

 Yes.
-Vault supports 20+ AI providers through BYOK (Bring Your Own Key), including OpenAI, Anthropic, Google Gemini, DeepSeek, Ollama, LM Studio, Groq, Together, Mistral, xAI Grok, Perplexity, Cohere, and more.
-Your API keys are stored in your browser only and never sent to Novyx servers.
+Vault supports many providers through BYOK (Bring Your Own Key), including OpenAI, Anthropic, Google Gemini, DeepSeek, Ollama, LM Studio, Groq, Together, Mistral, xAI Grok, Perplexity, Cohere, and OpenAI-compatible endpoints.
+In cloud mode your keys are encrypted at rest and used only for your AI requests; in desktop mode they stay on your machine.

 Is Novyx Vault open source?